-The TOE provides an EDES accelerator that has the capability to perform DES and Triple DES encryption and decryption conformant to NIST SP 800-67.
+The TOE provides an EDES accelerator that has the capability to perform a DES encryption and a DES decryption conformant to NIST SP 800-67, and a Triple DES encryption and decryption in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode conformant to NIST SP 800-67 and NIST NIST SP 800-38A.

-Note that DES is no longer recommended as an encryption function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.
+Note that DES and triple DES with two keys are no longer recommended as encryption functions in the context of smart card applications.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.